the-darkvoid/XPS9530-OSX/README.md

-OS X Mavericks on Dell XPS 15 (9530)
+OS X Yosemite on Dell XPS 15 (9530)
 ====================================

-This repository contains documentation and research on the installation of on X Mavericks (10.9.5)
+This repository contains documentation and research on the installation of on X Yosemite (10.10)

 Covered topics: